Community-Based Care Transition Programs

 The Chicago Southland Coalition for Transition Care (CSCTC) is a CCTP program designed to reduce hospital readmission rates and help Medicare patients transition safely from the hospital to a full recovery.
-The program partners with four hospitals that serve 70 low-income zip codes in the Chicago Southland area.
+The program partners with four hospitals that serve patients in the Chicago Southland area.

 Participants are connected with a social worker, or transition coach, who helps to coordinate their transition upon their discharge from the hospital.
 Coaches visit with patients in the hospital, in their homes, and by phone to support them through their recovery.
 They provide guidance on proper nutrition and how and when to take prescription medications, and they help to schedule and organize transportation to follow-up appointments.
 Coaches also provide referrals to important community-based social and health services that can be valuable resources for recovery.

 Does helping Medicare patients manage their transition from the hospital to recovery improve their health outcomes and reduce the likelihood they’re readmitted?